-- The creative – Is the ad relevant to what the customer was looking at?
+- The creative – Is the ad relevant to what the customer was viewing?
 Does it encourage them to come back?

-- The context – Does the ad display on places the user trusts?
+- The context – Does the ad display in places the user trusts?
 Or does it just blanket each and every site they visit?

-- The timeframe – Has they user already purchased this or a similar item?
+- The timeframe – Has the user already purchased this or a similar item?
 Or are they still in the early stages of researching or comparing products?